 As some of our regular readers might have already ascertained our editor, Geoff, is a busy man.
 I’m somewhat of a nice guy so I asked Geoff if there was anything I could do to help.
-Soon afterwards a Hedon Epicurist in glossy ‘Shortlist’ teal green arrived in a very pretty package at my door and I could scarcely contain my joy.
+Soon afterward a Hedon Epicurist helmet in glossy ‘Shortlist’ teal green arrived in a very pretty package at my door and I could scarcely contain my joy.
 I get so excited about gear because when during my university years I worked at a motorcycle apparel store.
 This also means that I tend to be pretty picky and perhaps even overly critical when it comes to my gear.

 For this review, I’m going to break things down into first impressions and ride impressions because there’s nothing worse than spending your hard earned on a piece of gear you’ve fallen in love with at first sight, only to realise it’s shortcomings after a bit of use.
 Like finally getting together with your childhood crush only to discover she smells like onions and hates motorcycles.

-First Impressions: Now what good gear review would be complete without comparing the product in question to a competing and more commonplace item?
-Here's how my facebook conversation with Geoff went after the helmet arrived:
+Now what good gear review would be complete without comparing the product in question to a competing and more commonplace item?
+Here’s how my facebook conversation with Geoff went after the helmet arrived: